denismurphy/rclone-photo-sync/README.md

 # Rclone Photo Sync

-Syncing photos to an S3 bucket using RClone.
+Syncing photos to an S3 bucket using Rclone.

 ## Prerequisites